 ROUTE YOU’LL TAKE

 Take Highway 2 out of Kalispell heading east.
-It turns into Highway 35 just past the turnoff to Highway 206 and head east on Lake Blaine Road.
-It becomes Foothill Road.
+At the intersection of Highways 2 and 35, continue east on Highway 35 past the turnoff to Highway 206.
+Turn east onto Lake Blaine Road which becomes Foothill Road.
 Follow the signs to the Jewel Basin from there and you’ll see the Camp Misery trailhead.
-Drive time is about 30 minutes.
+Drive time is about one hour.